-Every Company Leaving California: 2020-2023
+Every Company Leaving California: 2020-2024

-Arguably since the first agricultural revolution 10,000+ years ago, work has been tied a fixed location.
+Arguably since the first agricultural revolution 10,000+ years ago, work has been tied to a fixed location.
 That location-based work – first a farm, then a manufacturing plant, then an office – created opportunity.
 Opportunity attracted workers (or new citizens).

 This remote work revolution is starting to drive astounding second- and third-order consequences.